Looking at what we do from a different persepctive

-In celebration of “Bring Your Child to Work Day,” we thought it would be fun to share some questions that have come up and should help our kids understand what we do.
-Any maybe some of you, too.
+We thought it would be fun to share some questions that have come up and should help our kids understand what we do.
+And maybe some of you, too.

 "You talk a lot about AI.
 What is that?"